-No label shall claim that any article of food is enriched, fortified, ennobled or vitaminized with one or more vitamins or minerals unless the reference quantity for that food as established in Table II below contains not less than 50% of the daily allowance as established in Table I below.
+No label shall claim that any article of food is enriched, fortified, ennobled, or vitaminized with one or more vitamins or minerals unless the reference quantity for that food as established in Table II below contains not less than 50 percent of the daily allowance, as established in Table I below.

-TABLE I VITAMINS AND MINERALS Substances To be calculated as Daily Daily Allowance Vitamin A, vitamin A alcohol and ester, carotenes Micrograms of retinol activity 750 mcg Vitamin B1, aneurine, thiamine, thiamine hydrochloride, thiamine mononitrate Milligrams of thiamine 1 mg Vitamin B2, riboflavin Milligrams of riboflavin 1.5 mg Vitamin B6, pyridoxine, pyridoxal, pyridoxamine Milligrams of pyridoxamine 2.0 mg Vitamin B12, cobalamin, cyanocobalamin Micrograms of cyanocobalamin 2.0 mcg Folic acid, folate Micrograms of folic acid 200 mcg Niacine, niacinamide, nicotinic acid, nicotinamide Milligrams of niacin 16 mg Vitamin C, ascorbic acid Milligrams of ascorbic acid 30 mg Vitamin D, vitamin D2, vitamin D3 Micrograms of cholecalciferol 2.5 mcg Calcium Milligrams of calcium 800 mg Iodine Micrograms of iodine 100 mcg Iron Milligrams of iron 10 mg Phosphorus Milligrams of phosphorus 800 mg
+TABLE I VITAMINS AND MINERALS Substances To be calculated as Daily Allowance Vitamin A, vitamin A alcohol and Micrograms of retinol activity 750 mcg ester, carotenes ŗ · · Vitamin B1, aneurine, thiamine, Milligrams of thiamine 1 mg thiamine hydrochloride, thiamine mononitrate Vitamin B2, riboflavin Milligrams of riboflavin 1.5 mg Vitamin B6, pyridoxine, pyridoxal, Milligrams of pyridoxamine 2.0 mg pyridoxamine Vitamin B12, cobalamin, Micrograms of 2.0 mcg cyanocobalamin cyanocobalamin Folic acid, folate Micrograms of folic acid 200 mcg Niacin, niacinamide, nicotinic acid, Milligrams of niacin 16 mg nicotinamide Vitamin C, ascorbic acid Milligrams of ascorbic acid 30 mg Vitamin D, vitamin D2, vitamin D3 Micrograms of cholecalciferol 2.5 mcg Calcium Milligrams of calcium 800 mg Iodine Micrograms of iodine 100 mcg

+Iron Milligrams of iron 10 mg Phosphorus Milligrams of phosphorus 800 mg

-Source: AVA Food Regulations
+Source: SFA Food Regulations No. 11, Table I

 TABLE II

-Food Reference Quality
+Food Reference Quantity

 Bread 240 g

-Breakfast Cereal 60 g
+Breakfast Cereals 60 g

 Extracts of meat or vegetables or yeast (modified or not) 10 g

 Fruit and vegetable juices 200 ml

-Fruit juice concentrates (diluted according on the label) 200 ml
+Fruit juice concentrates (diluted according to directions on the label) 200 ml

-Fruit juice cordials (diluted according on the label) 200 ml
+Fruit juice cordials (diluted according to directions on the label 200 ml

 Flavored cordials or syrups (diluted according to directions on the 200 ml

 label)

 Malted milk powder 30 g

 Condensed milk 180 g

-Milk powder (full cream or skimmed) and food containing not less than 60 g
+Milk powder (full cream or skimmed) and food containing not less 60 g

-51% of milk powder
+than 51% of milk powder

 Other concentrated liquid food including powdered beverage not 200 ml

-specified above (diluted according to direction on the label)
+specified above (diluted according to directions on the label)

 Liquid food not specified above 200 ml

-Solid food not specified above 120 ml
+Solid food not specified above 120 g

-Source: AVA Food Regulations
+Source: SFA Food Regulations No. 11, Table II

-D. Health Claims
+Health Claims

-In Appendix I of AVA's Guide on Food Labelling and Advertisement, "health claims" are "any representation that states, suggests or implies that a relationship exists between a food or a constituent of that food and health".
+In Appendix I of SFA's Guide on Food Labelling and Advertisement, "health claims" are "any representation that states, suggests or implies that a relationship exists between a food or a constituent of that food and health."
 According to these guidelines, health claims may include the following:

-- Nutrition function claims refer to nutrition claims that "describe the physiological role of the nutrient in growth, development and normal functions of the body". - Other function claims relating to "specific beneficial effects of the consumption of foods or their constituents, in the context of the total diet on normal functions of biological activities of the body, and relating to a positive contribution to health or to improvement of a function or to modifying or preserving health". - Reduction of disease risk claims refer to claims relating to "consumption of a food or food constituent in the context of the total diet, to the reduced risk of developing a disease or health-related condition".
+- Nutrition function claims refer to nutrition claims that "describe the physiological role of the nutrient in growth, development and normal functions of the body." - Other function claims relating to "specific beneficial effects of the consumption of foods or their constituents, in the context of the total diet on normal functions of biological activities of the body, and relating to a positive contribution to health or to improvement of a function or to modifying or preserving health." - Reduction of disease risk claims refer to claims relating to "consumption of a food or food constituent in the context of the total diet, to the reduced risk of developing a disease or healthrelated condition."

-According to AVA's guidelines, health claims under "nutrient function claims and other function claims" maybe allowed if some criteria are met including:
+According to SFA's guidelines health claims under "nutrient function claims and other function claims" are allowed if certain criteria are met, including: